In show of Pharaonic heritage, Egypt parades royal mummies - WTMJ

 “This parade is a unique global event that will not be repeated,” declared Tourism and Antiquities Minister Khaled el-Anany.

-Security is tight in the capital, with authorities closing off major streets and intersections all along the route for the slow-moving vehicles.
+Security was tight in the capital, with authorities closing off major streets and intersections along the route for the slow-moving vehicles.
 Guards on horses and Egyptian celebrities and signers followed the motorcade.

 “Again, Egypt dazzles the world with an unrivalled event,” said movie star Hussein Fahmy in an official promotional video.